suraj-shivu/fenwick-trees/README.md

 - ```Fenwick_Tree(const Fenwick_Tree&)```: Copy constructor.

 We make use of two helper functions ```make_tree``` and ```construct_tree``` to store the values in the structure.

+We have defined the meaning of the copy assignment operator for the same, while also defining the rules for `==`, `!=`, and `<<`.

+We have mainly defined three functions for the operations specified before, they are:-
+1. `point_query(int p)`: Sum from first position till point p
+2. `range_query(int l, int r)`: Sum from l to r
+3. `update(int i, T delta)`: Update position i by adding delta.
+4. `update(int i, int j, T delta)`: Add delta to all values from i to j.

+*please add more details for iterators below*

+We have also implemented a forward iterator to traverse and access the values stored in the fenwick tree for other purposes and to interact with stl functions.

 --------------------------
 ### Instructions to run